Laurel Hollow, New York: History

 The globally renowned Cold Spring Harbor Laboratory is located in the village.

 Geography

 According to the United States Census Bureau, the village has a total area of 3.1 sqmi, of which 2.9 sqmi is land and 0.2 sqmi, or 5.18%, is water.

 The village is situated in Nassau County and creates a portion of Nassau's eastern border with Suffolk County.
 Hilly terrain predominates in the area, and the forests are mostly deciduous trees with a low canopy of laurel bushes that provide a low evergreen canopy.
-Route 25A passes through Laurel Hollow east-west.
+New York State Route 25A passes through Laurel Hollow east–west.